SubiraMbula/guessing-game/README.md

 # GUESS THE GAME

-This is a fun game that can be used to boost your Interlectual skills and fast thinking.
+This is a fun game that can be used to boost your Intellectual skills and fast thinking.

 ## Languages used
 1. Html